Modern Slavery Statement - Whitworths

 • Improvement actions undertaken in our supply chain.

-OUR SUPPLY CHAINS AND DUE DILIGENCE
+OUR SUPPLY CHAINS AND DUE DILLIGENCE

 All our raw material, packaging and indirect suppliers go through an approval process prior to commencement of supply.
 In addition to questionnaires and audits, we require all our suppliers to register with SEDEX, and share information on their human rights, environmental, and business ethics policies and practices.
 We use this information to stratify the risk associated with the supplier, and to manage the supply relationship appropriately.